joeynmt/joeynmt/docs/source/tutorial.rst

 Validations (with greedy decoding) are performed every ``validation_freq`` batches and every ``logging_freq`` batches the training batch loss will be logged.

 Checkpoints for the model parameters are saved whenever a new high score in ``early_stopping_metric``, here the ``eval_metric`` BLEU, has been reached.
-In order to not waste much memory on old checkpoints, we're only keeping the ``keep_last_ckpts`` best checkpoints.
-We can also always keep the latest checkpoint by setting ``save_latest_ckpt`` to ``True``.
-This will keep the latest checkpoint and delete the previous checkpoint as necessary.
+In order to not waste much memory on old checkpoints, we're only keeping the ``keep_best_ckpts`` best checkpoints.
+Nevertheless, we always keep the latest checkpoint so that one can resume the training from that point.
+By setting ``keep_best_ckpts = -1``, you can prevent to delete any checkpoints.

 At the beginning of each epoch the training data is shuffled if we set ``shuffle`` to True (there is actually no good reason for not doing so).